Nitro4542/desktop-groups/README.md

 Organizes your desktop

 ## How do I use it?
-Parse a valid .desktopgroup file to the script, e.g.:
+Parse a valid desktopgroup file to the script, e.g.:

 ```bash
 python -m desktop-groups C:\multimedia.desktopgroup